National Employment Savings Trust "NEST"

 The SSAS is not a pension plan in itself but rather a scheme into which various investments are placed.
 As with the personal plan the company has a degree of control over what investments are actually made.
 The sponsoring company can even borrow money back from the SSAS, within limits.
 For example, if a company has cash available it may consider making an investment into a SSAS, and obtaining the corresponding tax relief, then immediately making arrangements to borrow the investment back from the SSAS to fund future business expansion.
 This could be a better alternative than borrowing money from a bank or other lending institution.

-The SSAS can also invest in other, more traditional, areas (described above), Pension Investment Bonds, land and property etc.
+The SSAS can also invest in other, more traditional, areas (described above), Pension Investment Bonds, commercial land and property etc.

 The overall performance of any SSAS would therefore depend on the performance of each individual investment made.
 Generally speaking it is always wise for any such plan to include a spread of different investments to maximise potential returns.